 You’ve moved away from the usual red and black in the packaging.
 Why did you make the change?

 It also stands for sports.
-Think about British Racing Green, which goes back to beginning of car sports.
+Think about British Racing Green, which goes back to the beginning of car sports.
 When advertising on cars didn’t exist, you identified sports cars on the race track by their colour – green was always the UK, white was Austria, red was Ferrari, Italy, blue was France with Bugatti.

 And if you look closely at the packaging you’ll see the colours of Austria’s flag – red/white/red.
-I am very proud of my heritage, being the 11th generation Austrian, so I put this for the first time onto the box.
+I am very proud of my heritage, as the 11th generation Austrian, so I put this for the first time onto the box.
 It’s the glue between the black – the traditional Riedel – and the green – the new.

-Performance is being sold at the same price at Vinum.
+RIEDEL Performance is being sold at the same price at Vinum.
 How do you achieve this price point for a product that looks and feels handmade?